hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 ## Get correct keys on the keyboard

-After logging in it is useful to start `X` with `startx` command to run the default window manager selected in installation e.g., `windowmaker`, but the keys might not be right on the keyboard.
+After logging in it is useful to start `X` with `startx` command to run the default window-manager selected in installation e.g., `windowmaker`, but the keys might not be right on the keyboard.
 For a quick fix, run from the terminal e.g.,

 ```
 setxkbmap gb # for a British keyboard